No Data State

 Select a no-data behavior

-When you configure an alert, you must decide how it should behave when no data is available.
+When you configure an alert, select how it must behave when no data is available.
 Each option represents a different assumption about what missing data means for your system.

-The following sections explain each option in detail, including when to use it and what happens when it is selected.
+The following sections explain each option in detail, including when to use it and what happens after you select it.

 Set OK

-Use Set OK when missing data is expected and does not indicate a problem.
+Select Set OK when you expect missing data and it does not indicate a problem.

-This option is best suited for workloads that are intentionally silent or only emit data under specific conditions.
+This option suits workloads that are intentionally silent or emit data only under specific conditions.

 Typical scenarios